How is your head size genetic? Genomelink offers the power of genomic science to uncover the mysteries of your genetic makeup.

-You might be thinking, “Who cares if my head is small or big?”
-Well, head size is actually a good marker for early childhood development.
+Head size is a good marker for early childhood development.
 After all, the size of your skull determines the upper limit of your brain size and influences its shape.
-In the first two years of life, human head size is highly correlated with body size and nutritional status, which can give a sense of how healthy the baby is.
-In recent news, we have seen how babies experience reduced head size and neurodevelopmental issues if their mothers were infected with Zika while they were in the womb.
+In the first two years of life, human head size is highly correlated with body size and nutritional status, giving a sense of how healthy the baby is.

-A final thing to note is that the study’s large sample size was sufficient for detecting certain genetic factors, but the investigators admit that an even larger sample is necessary to detect infrequent variants that could be associated with human head size.
+The study’s large sample size was sufficient for detecting certain genetic factors.
+However, the investigators believe that an even larger sample is necessary to identify infrequent variants that could also be associated with human head size.
 Scaling up this research would help validate the findings of this study.

 Head size genetic factors can be identified during raw DNA file analysis.
 You can’t control the size of your head, but you can learn more about it by having your raw DNA file analyzed.